TimHanewich/Misc-Articles/Foundry-EntraID-Auth/readme.md

 As you already probably know from visiting this article, Microsoft Foundry (formerly known as *Azure AI Foundry* before November 2025) provides **two** ways to authenticate when using the service for various things, including LLM inference: **key-based**, and **Entra ID**.

 ## Entra ID Authentication: The Advantages
 **Key-based** authentication is quick and simple... just grab the API key out of the Foundry portal, plug it in as a header under the `api-key` name, and you're up and running!
 However, **key-based** authentication, due to its simplicity, also has some limitations.
 One of the major limitations is **security**.
-While key-based authentication is simply, it is "all of nothing" access - anyone who has that key can perform any action the resource allows.
+While key-based authentication is simple, it is "all of nothing" access - anyone who has that key can perform any action the resource allows.

 With **Entra ID** authentication, you can use Microsoft Azure's **Role-Based Access Control (RBAC)**; this means you can assign specific roles to users or authorized applications within your tenant, following the principles of **least privileges**.
 You can also use **Conditional Access** to enforce policies that require Multi-Factor Authentication, a compliant device, or even a specific IP ranges before an AI model can be accessed.